cwinters/unretrofittable-201406/notes.md

 * Classify errors (5 min)
 * Lightning (5 min)

+## Themes

+* Emphasize side effects of practices, which wind up being the benefits of good habits.
+    * If you care about logging you not only make it easier for people to debug after the system is up and you've forgotten the intent of everything, but you also wind up structuring your code to make it easier to log the right things -- providing context, reporting progress within a flow, etc.
+    * If you care about auditing you not only get auditing, but you have to think about authentication/authorization structures earlier than you might otherwise.
+You also wind up breaking your flow into discrete reportable actions that you care about.
+And it also winds up making troubleshooting easier with users, as you can walk with them through the actions they took until they reached the problem and help them remember their own context.

 ## Story

+### Intro

 Starting a new project is one of my favorite things.
 So many things to play with, so much to discover.
 And I've made none of my usual